RedDawn610/Download-Image-Local-URL/README.md

     To stop the application, use the CTRL+C key combination in the terminal.
     To exit the virtual environment, use the deactivate command.

-With this guide, you should be able to successfully set up and start using the application.
-Happy coding!